Restaurant in Cerklje na Gorenjskem, Slovenia

 Is Dvor Jezeršek worth the price?

 At €€, the value case is strong.
-Michelin Plate recognition two years running indicates the kitchen is performing at a level above casual regional dining, and the price point is accessible.
+Michelin Plate recognition two years running indicates the kitchen is performing at a level above casual regional dining, the price point is accessible.
 For this category in Slovenia, it sits competitively against peers like Milka and Hiša Linhart — you are getting Michelin-acknowledged traditional cooking without the premium pricing of a starred restaurant.

 What are alternatives to Dvor Jezeršek in Cerklje na Gorenjskem?